Steve Dillon (baseball)

-He made the Mets' 28-man roster out of spring training in 1964, and hurled an inning of relief on April 24 at Pittsburgh's Forbes Field before being called into the first game played under the lights at the Mets' new ballpark, Shea Stadium, on Wednesday, May 6.
+He earned a spot at the Mets' 28-man roster out of spring training in 1964, and hurled an inning of relief on April 24 at Pittsburgh's Forbes Field before being called into the first game played under the lights at the Mets' new ballpark, Shea Stadium, on Wednesday, May 6.
 He was the Mets' fifth and final pitcher that evening in a 12–4 loss to the Cincinnati Reds.
 Dillon got the Reds out in order in the eighth inning, but in the ninth, he gave up a leadoff home run to Vada Pinson and a single to Leo Cárdenas that scored a run.
 Pinson's blast hit the right-center field scoreboard at the new park.
 When Dillon reached the dugout, legendary Mets' manager Casey Stengel told him, "Listen, if another player hits a home run off that scoreboard and breaks it, you're paying for it."
 It was Dillon's last big league game; he returned to minor league baseball when the rosters were reduced to 25 men in May.